vk4ice/VK-DMR/README.md

 UHF Hotspot,
 Duplex Hotspot,
 (Inside the hotspot zones have been setup for VK DMR and Brandmeister).
-Loads of new TG's for Brandmeister on this version 20210401 in the BM Hotspot Zone only.
-Repeaters are being added as I have time.
+Loads of new TG's for Brandmeister on this version 20210401.
+BM Repeaters have now been added.
-I'm working to complete RT3S radios first....the RT84 will follow later.
+RT3S radio codeplug id completes....the RT84 will follow later.

 I have set the BM Hotspot Zone to 439.175 as I can't get my hotspot (Pi-Star) to multi-mode at this stage.
 I run one hotspot on 439.125 for VKDMR (It is actually a duplex spot -7 offset) and BM on 439.175.
 Seems they co-exist as long as they are separated by a few meters physically.